 Tip and Split allows you to calculate a tip anywhere up to 30% of the amount of your bill.
 Unlike other free tip calculators, it also allows you to split the total, tip included, between you and up to 19 other people.
 The app works only in landscape mode.

-A few other potential uses of the iPhone that have already been covered on MakeUseOf include turning your iPhone into a remote, into the ultimate radio, the perfect GPS unit, and a Walkie-Talkie.
+A few other potential uses of the iPhone that have already been covered on MakeUseOf include turning your iPhone into a remote, into the ultimate radio or GPS unit.
 In the next part of this article, we’ll show you how to turn your iPhone into a security monitor, an e-reader, and your own personal tutor.